jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+FOCUS UI STUFF
+-> a focus UI for images is needed:

-- restore clicking on images to upload/capture new image
+- option to upload new image

-what elements would be subject to CMYK misalign?
-Back is duotone by design so I guess only the front.
-How can i get an image trace of some kind?
-With canvas?
+- image sliders shown here sepia greyscale etc
+- this would be where object-fit options could live

+-> need a close button for the focus UI.
+-> What if it were a label that brought focus back up one landmark level?

+- click logo image: 1) refactor encode script to accept either image -- should be doable even just with some attributes

+- helper text explaining image specs

-- can a worker send the actual image file somewhere, but give back a filename string or something so we can match them up later?
+* can a worker send the actual image file somewhere, but give back a filename string or something so we can match them up later?

-* on back gum and crease need to reach edge of card -- either neg margins or translate or absolute who cares one of those
+- on back gum and crease need to reach edge of card -- either neg margins or translate or absolute who cares one of those

-ensure offline mode tells user they are offline

-- de-hackify tab accessibilty markup

-replace calcs w/ scss vars for pre-compilation (might mean putting variables that aren't meant to be user-controllable into SCSS variables. )
+* replace calcs w/ scss vars for pre-compilation (might mean putting variables that aren't meant to be user-controllable into SCSS variables. )

+* ensure offline mode tells user they are offline

+* de-hackify tab accessibilty markup (maybe use hidden and then put click handlers that toggle aria stuff.
+Pretty simple)

-refactor resets and global inputs
+* refactor resets and global inputs

-because it may not be feasible to alwasy vertically center the aside and footer textareas without ever clipping text, consider adding a visual florish / bottom box shadow that would be obscured by the text (maybe with a text background color or something) if there was a 2nd line of text, but visible if there is only 1 line.
-I think that is doable.
-A char max-length could help too.
-YES.
-A char counter will help some fields (thinking textareas in particular)

-need a close button for the focus UI.
-What if it were a label that brought focus back up one landmark level?

--- prob should be only 1 text slider (teleport might be needed) -- text slider styles shouldnT inherit from parent (except for maybe positioning in some cases )
+-- should be only 1 text slider (teleport might be needed): Teleport. https://medium.com/@patelvivek2530/teleport-vue-3s-new-feature-a887fe05fd87 -- feature used to be palled portal

+-- text slider styles shouldnT inherit from parent (except for maybe positioning in some cases )

 indicate whether a field can have its font manipulated